blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hindu Verses in the right Context (Vedas and Geeta).md

 While there is stupidity in Hindu verses, it is not as much as what goes into Islam's Ahadeeth for example.

 I'll only consider the Vedas and Geeta in this section.

-# Okay-ish
+# Okay
 **Claim: "If she is not willing to give her body, he should buy her over; and if she is still unyielding, he should strike her with a stick or with the hand and proceed" - Brihadaranyaka Upanishad 6.4.7**

-**Truth:** This portion of the Upanishad is firstly a Smriti ritual, which is not of value considering the essence of Advaita Vedanta.
+**Truth:** This portion of the Upanishad is firstly a Smriti Ritual, which is not of value considering the essence of Advaita Vedanta.
+This is also described by Adi Shankara's commentary at the beginning of Brihadarnyaka Upanishad (didn't add here).

 > **Section 4.**
 >